 - Platform flooring

-Some reusable fire escape ladder brands that you can purchase ladders from include:
+Some reusable fire escape ladder brands include:

 Using an already damaged fire escape ladder may cause injury or even death.
 Just imagine the ladder breaking away on your way down from your roof, window, or balcony.